 The Swedish Foreign Ministry (@Swe_MFA) has made a conscious effort to establish connections on Twitter, unilaterally following 355 other world leaders.
 French Foreign Minister @LaurentFabius is following 250 and the Croatian government @VladaRH has made overtures to 195 other world leaders.

 The Foreign Ministry of Peru, Iceland, Kyrgyzstan and the Foreign Minister of Kosovo and Panama have all made similar attempts to put themselves into the diplomatic Twittersphere and create connections, hoping to tweet eye to eye with other world leaders.

-U.S. President @BarackObama and the @WhiteHouse are the most popular among their peers, followed by 222 and 179 peers respectively.
-But they are giving most other world leaders the cold shoulder. @BarackObama mutually follows only two other world leaders, namely Norway’s Prime Minister @Erna_Solberg and Russia’s Dmitry Medvedev (@MedvedevRussiae).
+@BarackObama mutually follows only two other world leaders, namely Norway’s Prime Minister @Erna_Solberg and Russia’s Dmitry Medvedev (@MedvedevRussiae).
 The @WhiteHouse is mutually connected with only two other leaders: @MedvedevRussiae and the UK government (@Number10gov).

 Virtual Diplomatic Network

 Europe’s leading foreign ministers and foreign ministries are all following each other and have created what can be termed a virtual diplomatic network on Twitter.